(group 1) Chapter 1: Of Things Long Past

 Jona was not traditionally handsome, but he did have cool, wily, sexy presence to him.
 As he walked into the Salty Seabird, he looked both right at home, in an out-of-place sort of way.
 The harbor's alchoholics and workaholics intermingling in the early night filled the bard with a warm feeling inside, one similar but distinct from the physical warmth provided by the firelight.

 "Thank you...Ezryn was it?
-I'll Unable to find any characters in game 11155 cover the next one."
+I'll Unable to find the game forum cover the next one."

 But Jona hopes to make some friends here, and perhaps dig for some information if he can.
 He makes his way to the band, and as he nods to the rhythm of the music, he begins to chant tunefully along to the happy music.
 His voice is throaty and raspy, but oddly comforting.